Review and checklist of critical logs for security incident analysis

 - Windows operating system and central applications: Windows event logs (security, system, application, Sysmon directory, specific directory, IIS...)

 - Network devices: generally recorded via Syslog; some use proprietary locations and formats.

-- Special, useful and proprietary logs; ServicePilot uses a natural parsing of a few fields for unformatted logs, it is possible to create custom packages or analyses to better understand these messages.
+- Special, useful and proprietary logs; ServicePilot uses a natural parsing of a few fields for unformatted logs.
+It is possible to create custom packages or analyzes to better understand these messages.

 To simplify analysis and subsequent correlation, a good method is to create a view (a kind of container or box containing disparate and/or homogeneous elements that you want to analyze) of the "Analyse-CVE-abc" or "SecurityRoutine-xyz" type.